Defence leads Montreal Alouettes to 25-18 win over Calgary Stampeders

 Touchdowns proved hard to come by in the second half as both Calgary and Montreal continued to settle for field goals despite getting in the red zone.

-With Montreal leading 22-15 with five minutes left, Maier led Calgary to the Alouettes 30-yard line but the Stampeders once again settled for a field goal — Paredes’s sixth — after two incomplete passes.
+With Montreal leading 22-15 with five minutes left, Maier led Calgary to the Alouettes 30-yard line but the Stampeders once again settled for a field goal after two incomplete passes.

-After Cote kicked his sixth field goal of the game to make it 25-18, Montreal’s defence stood tall again as defensive back Kordell Rodgers picked off Maier with 1:33 remaining.
+Montreal’s defence stood tall again on Calgary’s next offensive possession as defensive back Kordell Rodgers picked off Maier with 1:33 remaining.

+"We see it every day in practice, we saw it a lot in camp," said Maas of Rodgers.
+"He's a guy that has a lot of confidence in his abilities, has great technique, doesn't hesitate out there, and will make plays."

-As the game came down to the wire, Montreal held off multiple Calgary attempts near the end zone to secure the win.
+Despite the time left on the clock, the Stampeders stormed back once more but Montreal’s defence turned away multiple end zone passes to secure the win.

 UP NEXT